fibbojs/fibbo/docs/api/3d/classes/FComponent.md

 # Class: `abstract` FComponent

-The base class for all 3D objects in Fibbo.
+The base class for all 3D components in Fibbo.

 ## Extends